 As one of the most robust limb preservation and restoration programs in the region, our experts use both surgical and nonsurgical treatments, including emerging topical and biologic wound healing therapies.
 For advanced wound care, two hyperbaric oxygen therapy chambers provide intensive, state-of-the-art healing.

 All related services, including radiography, angiography, angioplasty and vascular interventions, are offered on-site in a modern, state-of-the-art setting on the 9th floor of the Center for Advanced Medicine & Surgery on the Hospital campus.

 - Vascular surgeries and angioplasty procedures to address poor blood circulation, which can prevent wound healing.

 - Microvascular free-tissue transfer for lower-extremity reconstruction (also known as free flap surgery).
-For this procedure, experts trained in microsurgery harvest donor tissue from the patient’s own body and use it to cover open wounds, when bones, tendons, muscles or nerves are exposed.
-We have had successful results performing this limb-salvaging procedure even in high-risk surgical candidates, such as people who have diabetes.
-Many other centers cannot offer these patients this procedure.
+For this procedure, experts trained in microsurgery transfer tissue from the patient’s own body to reconstruct complex wounds affecting critical structures (i.e. bones, tendons, muscles, or nerves).
+We have had excellent success rates performing this limb-salvaging procedure even in high-risk surgical candidates, such as people with diabetes.

 - Limb-sparing procedures that remove cancer without removing the limb.

 - Bone and tendon reconstructions, provided by our foot and ankle surgeons.

 - Targeted muscle reinnervation (TMR).
 This innovative nerve-transfer technique can reduce nerve pain and functional limitation in patients.
 Potential candidate include those with chronic neuropathy (nerve pain) in their extremity, or amputees with phantom limb pain or stump neuroma pain preventing them from wearing their prosthesis.